vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

     path: ./examples/kubernetes/manifests
 ```

-Now apply the changes by generating a new set of YAML files:
+Now, apply the changes by generating a new set of YAML files.
 >`yot -i ./examples/kubernetes/removeAnnotationsWithConditions.yaml -o /tmp/new`

-## Inject Comments
+## Inject comments

-Sometimes you would like to add some additional comments to denote why you did something.
-Additionally, to document what something used to be set to in case you want to restore it to a previous state later.
+Adds additional comments about why you did a specific task.
+You can also use it to document specific settings in the event you later want to restore them to a previous state.

-There are other times where you want to add comments as annotations for another application's consumption.
+Also lets you add comments as annotations for consumption by another application.

 Yot **can** inject comments!